Tiaki Taiao – Significant Natural Areas and Landscapes

 We have been working to identify important natural areas, native bush and landscapes in Upper Hutt.
 Before we undertake a Plan Change we want to make sure we have identified the right areas and the values within them.

-Big thanks to those who took the time to engage with us and provide feedback.
+Big thanks to those who took the time to engage with us and provide feedback during the first round of engagement.
 We:

 - Attended 6 community meetings